 Fatal shooting investigation underway in Fulton County

 ATLANTA, Ga.
-(Atlanta News First) - One person was shot and killed on Saturday evening in Fulton County.
+(Atlanta News First) - An investigation is underway after a man was shot and killed in Fulton County Saturday afternoon.

+According to the Atlanta Police Department, officers responded to a person shot call on 3900 Jonesboro Road around 3:45 p.m.

+This is an active investigation and there is no information on the shooter at this time.

 Copyright 2023 WANF.
 All rights reserved.